QCrBox/QCrBoxFrontend/documentation/deployment_instructions.md

 | `DJANGO_SUPERUSER_USERNAME` | The username for the default admin account to be created for the web app. |
 | `DJANGO_SUPERUSER_PASSWORD` | The password for the default admin account to be created for the web app. |

-For most cases, you should only need to edit `DJANGO_SUPERUSER_`, `DJANGO_SUPERUSER_` and `DJANGO_SUPERUSER_`, and the other values can be left as the defaults copied from the template.  **Note:** If you do not set these values, no user will be created at setup and you will have to create one manually by directly interfacing with the django inside the container.
+For most cases, you should only need to edit `DJANGO_SUPERUSER_EMAIL`, `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD`, and the other values can be left as the defaults copied from the template.  **Note:** If you do not set these values, no user will be created at setup and you will have to create one manually by directly interfacing with the django inside the container.
 5. Build the Docker container with `docker compose build`.
 6. Run the Docker container with `docker compose up`.
 7. Open your choice of browser and navigate to your deployment URL; for local deployment, this URL will be [`http://localhost:8888/`](http://localhost:8888/).